 At the House, we got to see a DVD about

 Images of "comfort stations"

-we got to see a DVD about one of the most active halmoni
+one of the most active halmoni

 s, who passed away several years ago.
 This was followed by a sombering tour of the museum, a discussion about the issues at hand, and some time spent relaxing with some of the halmoni

 in their group home.
 Despite all of their suffering over the years, some of the halmoni

 still have a sense of joy, and one of the ones we met introduced herself to us as “the jokester” and asked one of the gentlemen with us “Am I pretty?
 Really?” and so on.
 I enjoyed laughing with her.
 Another told some of her story to one of our group members, but because it was in Korean and I only got bits translated, I wasn’t able to hear it all.
 But I was grateful for the time we could spend with them and the way they opened their house up to a bunch of oegukin

 I was sad to leave, sad for their loss, and had a heavy heart all the way back to Seoul.
 These women have suffered so much, and as we discussed after the museum tour, this kind of thing continues to happen.
 Women are trafficked to be used in

 the sex industry in any number of countries, rape becomes a tactic of war in Bosnia, the DRC, and so on.
 Women become battlefields on which wars are fought—or the throwaway leftovers of maltreatment, the latrines of war’s effects (essentially how one “comfort woman” has described how she felt as she was used and systematically raped).
 And yet, on a smaller scale, homes become battlefields as well.
 We discussed how Koreans are much more willing to talk about and get upset about the Dokdo Issue